Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 	![Configuring your client application to allow Toast Notifications](./Images/configuring-your-client-application-to-allow.png?raw=true)

 	_Configuring your client application to allow Toast Notifications_

+	> **Note:** In the following steps of this task you will associate your application with the Windows Store.
+If you obtained your WNS credentials from the Windows Push Notifications & Live Connect Portal, there is no need to execute these steps.

 1. Click **Store** in the Visual Studio menu and select **Associate App with the Store**.